Special Education Academic Programs

 The Ed.D. in Special Education prepares personnel for educational and leadership roles in special education in both K-12 and higher education settings.

-The special education endorsement can be granted to a person who holds a valid Kansas Professional Teaching License for the level (i.e., elementary or secondary) of special education preparation.
+The special education endorsement is available online and can be granted to a person who holds a valid Kansas Professional Teaching License for the level (i.e., elementary or secondary) of special education preparation.
 The endorsement programs for high incidence or low incidence special education may lead to a master’s degree.
 At least half of the credits required for special education endorsement must be earned at K-State, including at least one major course and one practicum, before the College of Education may recommend for special education endorsement.

-For more information about special education endorsements, please contact Diane Murphy, K-State Licensing Officer at email@example.com.
+For more information about special education endorsements, please contact Diane Murphy, K-State Licensing Officer, at email@example.com.

 Undergraduate Provisional Endorsements